“Hey Siri, is there a chance of rain tonight?”

 As stated above, Natural Language Understanding (NLU) and Natural Language Generation (NLG) are two subsets of Natural Language Processing (NLP).
 Although all three of them deal with natural language, each one plays different roles at different points.

-Natural Language Processing (NLP), Natural Language Understanding (NLU), and Natural Language Generation (NLG): What is the difference between?
+Natural Language Processing (NLP), Natural Language Understanding (NLU), and Natural Language Generation (NLG): What is the difference between them?

 The terms Processing, Understanding, and Generation are self-explanatory here.